vibhavariambala/app/exercises/exercise03/Readme.md

 4. Open the `manifest.yml` file in an editor.

-5. Provide a unique host value.
+5. Provide a **unique** host value.
+You should use your birth date or a random number or string.
+Routes are shared across the whole platform, so if someone else is already using it, then you won't be able to push your application.

 ![Manifest](/img/manifest_host.png?raw=true)